 Wen Chan

-With warmth, empathy and compassion, Wen utilises a culturally safe approach to facilitate a non-judgmental and emotionally safe space where individuals can be curious and explore their emotional world.
-Having lived experience as an immigrant, Wen believes that there are complex socio-cultural factors that contribute to one’s identity and mental health.
+With warmth, empathy and compassion, Wen utilises a culturally safe approach to facilitate a non-judgmental and emotionally safe space where individuals can be curious and explore their internal emotional world.
+Having lived experience as an immigrant, Wen holds an awareness of the complex familial and socio-cultural factors that shapes one’s identity and mental health.
 Such that, one may experience a displaced sense of identity when their true sense of self do not meet the expectations and values of the cultural context that they’re in.
-Wen also believes that a collaborative and authentic therapeutic relationship between a client and clinician is an important element of the therapy process.
+Her work supports clients in becoming more aware of, and understand, how parts of themselves interact within their internal system and how it interacts with the world.

 Her special interests are in trauma, self-development and identity issues (including cultural identity), interpersonal conflict and relationship difficulties, and adjusting to significant life changes and transitions.